bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 ## Mistakes Made During Interview Preparation

+We discuss the top 10 common mistakes that candidates will make during the interview.
+These can be simple things that you can easily fix.
+But only if you know to look out for them.
+We point these out for you to prepare you for your journey.
+Preparation is the key to success.
+A proper mindset as you start your preparation and go into the interview will make the difference between night and day.

 ### Mistake #1 : Coding on a Computer

 The first mistake is practicing the code on a computer because you feel comfortable.
 In a coding interview, most of the time you won't have a computer.
 You will have a whiteboard or even a piece of paper.
 So practicing in an environment similar to the actual environment is a good preparation tactic.